ArthurSudbrackIbarra/React-Chrome-Extension-Quickstart/src/template-files/README.md

 ## How to Use

-Once you have loaded your extension into Chrome, you can use it by navigating to any website and pressing the `::TOGGLE_EXTENSION_KEYBIND=Alt::` key.
+Once you have loaded your extension into Chrome, you can use it by navigating to any website and pressing the `::TOGGLE_EXTENSION_KEYBIND=Escape::` key.
 This will toggle the extension popup on and off.